-- Student fails to attend a course or program for 14 calendar days and does not communicate with a school representative regarding their absence or intent to continue with their education. - Student completes a Course/Program Withdrawal Form (available at www.kpsahs.edu) and submits it to Student Records.
+- Student fails to attend a course or program for 14 consecutive calendar days and does not communicate with a school representative regarding their absence or intent to continue with their education.
+This is termed an administrative withdrawal, and a Date of Determination will be assigned based on the 14th consecutive calendar day of non-attendance. - Student completes a Course/Program Withdrawal Form (available at www.kpsahs.edu) and submits it to Student Records.
+The Date of Determination is the date the form is received by Student Records.

 It is the student's responsibility to seek advising from KPSAHS faculty and/or staff on the impact of the course withdrawal on their academic program of study.
+Refer the Tuition Refund Policy (p.##) for impact on refunds (if any).